jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 ----

-This chapter shows one way to make a Python_ `Test Driven Development`_ project, first :ref:`I do it manually<how to make a python test driven development environment automatically>` where I make all the `folders/directories`_ and files_ for the environment, including setting up :ref:`the first test<test_failure>`, then :ref:`I write a program to do it for me<how to make a python test driven development environment automatically>`
+This is one way to make a Python_ `Test Driven Development`_ project, first :ref:`I do it manually<how to make a python test driven development environment manually>` where I make all the `folders/directories`_ and files_ for the environment, including setting up :ref:`the first test<test_failure>`, then :ref:`I write a program to do it for me<how to make a python test driven development environment automatically>`

 ----